Serving the historically underserved

 Housing Justice Program

-formerly project 100
+piloted as project 100

 This innovative program aims to provide culturally responsive services to 100 unhoused women living in Skid Row, who have experienced long-term homelessness and have been historically underserved by traditional housing programs.
 Women housed through the Housing Justice Program have access to a variety of wrap-around supportive services, including:

 - Housing specialists to assist with housing navigation and retention.

 - Peer specialists with lived experience and knowledge of community resources.

 - Employment coordinators to alleviate barriers to gainful employment.

 - Clinicians to provide trauma-informed, culturally responsive emotional support in individual and group settings.